-With regard to the MPhil, the chief functions of the Degree Committee are to approve dissertation titles, to review and agree marks and recommendations sent to them by the Postgraduate Education Committee and the Centre's External Examiner, to award the MPhil degree and, in conjunction with the Student Registry, to consider appeals and complaints.
+The Degree Committee sits across the whole of POLIS and deals with postgraduate matters for all the constituent parts of the Department, including CLAS.
+With regard to the MPhil, the chief functions of the Degree Committee are to review and agree marks and recommendations sent to them by the Final Exam Board and the Centre's External Examiner, to award the MPhil degree and, in conjunction with the Student Registry, to consider appeals and complaints.